Debt Ratios for Home Financing

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing (including principal and interest, private mortgage insurance, homeowner's insurance, property taxes, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can go to housing (this includes mortgage principal and interest, PMI, homeowner's insurance, taxes, and HOA dues).

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
-Recurring debt includes auto payments, child support and monthly credit card payments.
+The second number in the ratio is what percent of your gross income every month that can be applied to housing costs and recurring debt together.
+Recurring debt includes payments on credit cards, vehicle loans, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our superb Mortgage Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Loan Qualification Calculator.